-At 11 years old in 1930, the Cummins Engine Company need to show the public diesel motors were a viable option for passenger car travel if they intended to stay in business.
+At 11 years old in 1930, the Cummins Engine Company faced a make or break situation.
+It was now or never to show the public that diesel motors were a viable option for passenger car travel if they intended to stay in business.
 To do so, founder Clessie Cummins concocted a marketing stunt that’d once and for all prove diesel engines could compete with gasoline motors in daily drivers.
-He installed one of his engines in a used Packard and promoted a long distance diesel journey.
-He successfully traveled from Indianapolis to New York in the car, completing the trip on this day in 1930.
+He installed one of his engines in a used Packard and prepped for the first long distance journey in a diesel powered automobile.
+With the eyes of journalists and the public upon him, he set off from Indianapolis, Indiana for New York City.
+The 792 mile trip came to a successful end on this day in 1930.
 Overall, the car used used about 30 gallons of diesel fuel at a cost of less than $1.38.

-This was the first of several publicity drives Cummins would complete, including one in 1935 from New York to San Francisco that cost just $7.63 in fuel.
-Cummins Engine Company wouldn’t immediately change the game in passenger cars, but they would find success in the trucking industry.
-Cummins became the leading supplier of heavy duty truck engines in post WWII America, owning more than half of that market throughout the 1950s.
+The Indy to NYC trip was the first of several publicity drives Cummins would complete, including one in 1935 from New York to San Francisco that cost just $7.63 in fuel.
+Cummins Engine Company wouldn’t immediately change the game in passenger cars, but they would find large success in the trucking industry.
+Cummins became the leading supplier of heavy duty truck engines in post WWII America, owning more than half of the market throughout the 1950s.